iDairou/Kanban-Board---React/README.md

 - **Task management:**
     - **moving tasks between tables**
     - **tasks are saved in localStorage**
-    - **tasks are updated during moving right or left in localStorage**
+    - **tasks are updated in localStorage during moving right or left**
     - **delete tasks**